 On January 23, 2015, we amended and restated our \$1.0 billion senior secured revolving credit agreement.
 Under this third amended and restated credit facility, the commitment of the lenders equals the lesser of the aggregate maximum credit amounts of the lenders and the borrowing base, which is determined based on the lenders' estimated value of our oil and natural gas properties.
 On October 28, 2015, the third amended and restated credit facility was further amended to extend the term of the agreement from February 3, 2017 to February 4, 2019.
 Borrowings under the third amended and restated credit facility may be used for the acquisition of properties, cash distributions, and other general corporate purposes.
 Our regular, semi-annual borrowing base redetermination process resulted in a decrease of the borrowing base from \$550.0 million to \$450.0 million, effective April 15, 2016.
-Our next borrowing base redetermination is scheduled for October 2016.
-As of June 30, 2016, we had outstanding borrowings of \$285.0 million at a weighted-average interest rate of 2.45%.
+The Partnership's fall 2016 borrowing base redetermination process resulted in an increase in the borrowing base from \$450.0 million to \$500.0 million, which became effective October 31, 2016.
+As of September 30, 2015, we had outstanding borrowings of \$299.0 million at a weighted-average interest rate of 2.53%.

 The borrowing base under the third amended and restated credit agreement is redetermined semi-annually, typically on or around April 1 and October 1 of each year, by the administrative agent, taking into consideration the estimated loan value of our oil and gas properties consistent with the administrative agent's normal oil and gas lending criteria.
 The administrative agent's proposed redetermined borrowing base must be approved by all lenders to increase our existing borrowing base, and by two-thirds of the lenders to maintain or decrease our existing borrowing base.
-In addition, we and the lenders (at the election of two-thirds of the lenders) each have discretion once in between scheduled redeterminations, to have the borrowing base redetermined.
+In addition, we and the lenders (at the election of two-thirds of the lenders) each have the borrowing base redetermined once in between scheduled redeterminations,.